 Aim for a Co-Parenting System That is as Equitable as Possible

 While everyone leads busy lives with different schedules and unique levels of responsibility, attempt to plan your co-parenting strategy to allow for each parent to have a fair and reasonable amount of quality time with your shared children.
+It is important to set boundaries with your ex-spouse both during and after divorce.
 This will best mitigate any feelings of resentment in one partner, who may otherwise feel they are not receiving as much time with their child as the other parent.
 This also provides consistency and reliability for your children; they will surely gain comfort from a dependable schedule that allows them to see and enjoy quality time with both of their parents often.

 Be Direct About Critical Parenting Decisions